opius2017/EFarm_Application/README.md

 <img src="https://github.com/opius2017/EFarm_Application/blob/master/Efarm%20logo.png" width="1000" height="250">

-EFarm is an e-commerce website built by the Alx Group as a Blazor project.
+EFarm is an e-commerce website built by a Team of 3 Developers as a Blazor project.
 It leverages the power of Blazor, a Microsoft framework that enables developers to create interactive client-side web UIs using C# instead of JavaScript.
 This repository contains the codebase for the EFarm e-commerce website.
 Follow the steps below to obtain a local copy of the sample apps and explore the codebase.